 The era following the war saw vast movements in the commercial sector.
 Soldiers returning home, ex-patriots returning home, refugees, and large quantities of goods being moved to rebuild shattered worlds.
 There were many cold and desperate people, and piracy seemed like a simple solution.

 So, the era saw roving gangs armed with military-grade weapons haunting the outskirts of every major solar system.
-The most common tactic was to approach and demand the goods be surrendered, but warning shots and outright firefights were not uncommon.
-Many civilian transport craft had illegally obtained weapons of their own, and full-on firefights were not uncommon.
+The most common tactic was to approach and demand the payload, but warning shots and firefights were not uncommon.
 This was, sadly, not wise for the merchants.
-They were going up against actual warships, in most cases crewed by former soldiers who were very much familiar with their weapons and even more skilled at tactics.
+They were going up against warships, in most cases crewed by former soldiers familiar with their weapons and even more skilled at tactics.

-The various governments of Joint Space had disarmed too quickly, and the ships and weapons they needed to combat the pirate epidemic were the very ones used by the pirates themselves.
-The Foundation, quite unsurprisingly, had anticipated the rise in piracy and took measures to combat it.
-It is important to note that they did not intentionally seek to profit from the epidemic, and had done all they could to prevent it.
-Any areas under their protection were quite safe, as Crimson Blade task forces were well-equipped.
-The Foundation, unlike the Alliance, had been slow to disarm, and still had a vast fleet.
-However, operating anti-pirate patrols does cost money, and the Crimson Blade was only able to operate in such regions where the local government agreed to hire their services.
+The various governments of Joint Space had disarmed too quickly, and the ships and weapons they needed were the very ones used by the pirates themselves.
+The Foundation had anticipated the rise in piracy and did not intentionally seek to profit from the epidemic, and had done all they could to prevent it.
+Any areas under their protection were quite safe, as the Foundation, unlike the Alliance, had been slow to disarm, and still had a vast fleet.
+However, anti-pirate patrols cost money, and the Crimson Blade was only able to operate where the local government agreed to hire their services.

 This simple solution was voted down by the Alliance senate, and few of the aligned worlds were willing to pay independently.
 Many felt the Foundation had deliberately created the problem as a way of extorting money from them, a position the Foundation staunchly denied.

-In response, they pointed to many public statements, such as cautions they'd given as the war was winding down, and the simple point that most of the pirate ships were supposed to be returned to them.
-Few, if any, had been taken from Foundation shipyards, and any vessels of which they had had custody were fully accounted for.
+In response, they pointed to many public statements, such as caution given as the war was winding down, and the simple point that most of the pirate ships were supposed to be returned to them.
+Few, if any, had been taken from Foundation shipyards, and any vessels of which they had custody were fully accounted for.